 Major changes in HydroDyn v2.00.01a-gjh

-The former software called “HydroDyn” has been split into two pieces of software, following the FAST modularization framework:
+HydroDyn has previously been included as an undocumented feature of FAST and packaged with the FAST archive.
+The former software called “HydroDyn” has been separated into a distinct module packaged separately from FAST (but still coupled to FAST) and itself has been split into two pieces of software, each following the FAST modularization framework:

-The new HydroDyn continues to model the hydrodynamics portion of the code, but no longer includes the mooring system model; however a linearized mooring system can be modeled using new user-supplied preload, stiffness, and damping terms.
+The new HydroDyn continues to model the hydrodynamics problem, but no longer includes the mooring system model; however a linearized mooring system can be modeled using new user-supplied preload, stiffness, and damping terms.

-(Mooring Statics and Dynamics) models mooring system.
+The new Mooring Analysis Program (MAP) has been introduced to model mooring systems.
 This module is included in a separate archive.

-In addition, the archive ships with HydroDynDriver_win32.exe, a driver program used to test HydroDyn outside of FAST, but still using the new modularization framework.
-It controls the stand-alone simulation progress, mapping inputs to outputs.
+In addition, the new HydroDyn archive ships with HydroDynDriver_win32.exe, a driver program that can be used to test HydroDyn outside of FAST, but still using the new modularization framework.
+It controls the standalone simulation progress.

-HydroDyn v2.00.01a-gjh has the following features compared to HdroDyn v1:
+HydroDyn v2.00.01a-gjh has the following features compared to the version of HydroDyn that was previously released with FAST v7.02: